The Zebra program

 Why was the Zebra program created?

-In the Omama program, we focus on children in early childhood, which is the most important in human development.
-The period of puberty is the most demanding for young people.
-It is there that they make decisions that will affect the rest of their lives.
-They decide if and where they will go to high school or start a family.
+In the OMAMA program, we focus on early childhood, as it is the most essential phase in human development.
+On the other hand, for young people the teenage years are often the most challenging ones.
+It is during this time that they make decisions that can impact the rest of their lives.
+They are faced with decisions about going to high school or starting a family.

-In poor communities, there is pressure on girls to become mothers very early, often at the age of 16, sometimes even earlier.
-It is not an ethnic problem, but a problem of generational poverty, where early sexual experiences and teenage pregnancies are a social phenomenon everywhere in the world.
-Children have children who are born into a vicious cycle of poverty.
+In poor communities, girls face pressure to become mothers early, often by the age of 16 or sometimes even earlier.
+This is not an ethnic issue but rather a problem of generational poverty, where early sexual experiences and teenage pregnancies are a global social phenomenon.
+As a result, children are becoming parents, bringing their children into the never-ending cycle of poverty.

-- Active group activities: adventure activities, games, sports, theater, music, trips, camps
+- Group activities: adventure-based activities, games, sports, theater, music, trips, and camps

-- FIE/MIU lessons: a special method focused on the development of thinking, analytical strategies and problem solving
+- Feuerstein method lessons: special methods focused on developing thinking, analytical strategies, and problem-solving

-- Community service: supporting social responsibility, community micro-projects, improving the environment, helping those in need
+- Community service: promoting social responsibility, local micro-projects, improving the surrounding environment, helping those in need

-- Vocational training for future employment, including the development of soft skills
+- Training for future employment, including the development of soft skills

-- If financial constraints prevent higher education, we will offer targeted scholarships to young people
+- When financial challenges prevent access to higher education, we offer young people targeted scholarships

-Activities are led by youth leaders who come directly from the settlements.
-Similar to the Omama program, we develop the residents of poor communities themselves, who gain work experience and grow personally thanks to their mentors.
+Activities are led by youth leaders who themselves come straight from the excluded communities.
+Just like in the Omama program, by employing residents from poor communities, we can help them gain work experience and allow them to grow personally thanks to their mentors.

-Edudrama: how theater techniques can help when working with young people
+Edudrama: how theatre techniques can help in working with young people

 National Bank of Slovakia: financial literacy